 Sure, I know.
 And multiple times, I was told: India is filthy.
 India is not safe.
 Men ogle at you like a piece of meat.
 Women get raped.
 There are laws.
 But there is no enforcement.
 You shit like no tomorrow from everything you eat.

 Once upon a time, somebody must have toppled a jar of magic powder and splashed poufs of red green purple yellow, disgust and delirium all over this wildly, savagely exotic place.

 Why would one want to go to India?

 Weeks before my trip to Mumbai, the GP gave me countless vaccinations and prattled on about a long list of what-not-to-dos.
 Then I left the clinic, took a 10-hour flight and forgot about everything she said.

-I had ice in my drinks, brushed teeth with tap water and devoured street-side and newspaper-wrapped samosas.
-They are the best samosas I ever had.
+I had ice in my drinks, brushed teeth with tap water and devoured street-side, newspaper-wrapped samosas.
+They are the best samosas I‘ve ever had.